alexbeletsky/alexbeletsky.github.io/source/_posts/2014-03-29-from-side-project-to-start.markdown

 Every day you feel ups and downs.
 The mood is changing constantly.
 You have growth and receive users feedback - it feels great.
 You talk to investors or mentors that find weaks and leaks of idea - it feels bad.
 And it's all the time like that.

-Founders have to supporters to each other, motivate for further wins.
+Founders job here is to supporters to each other, motivate for further wins.

 ## What we learned so far